Marilyn Monroe’s Los Angeles

 7156 Santa Monica Blvd, West Hollywood

 Location, location, location.
 For all the glitz and glamour Marilyn exuded, many of the places she frequented weren’t exactly high end.
 Case in point: This legendary haunt that has seen just about every celebrity pass through its doors since 1925.
 And no, it’s not because the food is so great.
 It’s because of its location right next to a movie studio.
 It’s adjacent to a strip mall now, but back in 1958 while filming “Some Like It Hot,” Marilyn was a regular.
-You can still see her — along with generations of stars from Humphrey Bogart to James Dean — gracing the walls lined with photographs.
+Formosa Cafe had a major renovation and reopened in 2018.
+Now you can see her — along with generations of stars from Humphrey Bogart to James Dean — gracing the photographs that line the bar’s walls.

 Westwood Memorial Cemetery